Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 - If they want to know if you have parking available, how will they find out?

-You need to make sure this information is available to consumers before they even reach your website.
+You need to ensure this information is readily available to consumers before reaching your website.

-Although most of this information can likely be found on your website, Google My Business indexes the content you provide for consistency across Google Search and Maps (Google Local Guides can also review and edit your listings for consistency).
+Although your website likely already has all these details, GMB takes it to the next level.
+The search engine indexes the content you provide for consistency across Google Search and Maps (Google Local Guides can also review and edit your listings for consistency).

-When used correctly, Google My Business is a powerful tool that can increase your revenue and provide valuable insights about your customers.
+When you optimize Google My Business, it acts as a powerful tool that can increase your revenue and provide valuable insights about your customers.

-I’m going to explain its importance and how you can optimize it to generate more sales.
+In this post, I explain its importance and how you use GMB optimization to generate more sales.

 The Number One Mistake Business Owners Make with Google My Business